 The Harappans inexplicably disappeared over 4000 years ago.
 The next great invaders were the Persians pursued by Alexander and his Macedonian army.
 Descendants of both people still live in Pakistan now days.
 These Pakistanis are recognized easily because they have blond hair and blue eyes.

-The history of Pakistan is long and has considerable importance, so I can’t illustrate complete history here and in order to get more information about it visit ilm.com.pk periodically…
+The Brief Introduction to Pakistan and history of Pakistan is long and has considerable importance, so I can’t illustrate complete history here and in order to get more information about it visit ilm.com.pk periodically…